Olympus E-M1X vs Sony A7S

 Studio photographers will appreciate that the Olympus E-M1X (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1X is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-M1X better than the Sony A7S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.2 vs 12MP) with a 27% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.